prabhakk-mw/matlab-amazon-sagemaker/README.md

-To summarize: The processing job essentially runs a script  `main.m`  which is mounted to every docker container when it starts.
+To summarize: The processing job runs a script  `main.m`  which is mounted to every docker container when it starts.